Nurse Anesthetist (CRNA) Programs

 How much can you earn as a Nurse Anesthetist?

-CRNAs are by far one of the highest-paid nurses all across the country.
+CRNAs are by far among the highest-paid nurses across the country.
 The median salary for a Nurse Anesthetist is $157,000, approximately four times the average salary of an LPN (Licensed Practical Nurse) and more than double the income of a regular RN (registered nurse).
-However, depending on the state you are in, your level of experience, as well as your workplace, you can earn a much higher income than average.
+However, depending on the state you are in, your level of experience and your workplace, you can earn a much higher income than average.
 For instance, CRNAs in California and Wyoming are paid well over $200,000 every year.